taylorsmcclure/process-memory-monitor/README.md

 **NOTE** You must have an AWS account and keypair with EC2 and VPC full access for this to work.
 You will also be spinning up AWS resources which will incur charges to your AWS account.
 You are responsible for any charges due to AWS resources running in your account.
 To make sure everything is cleaned up use `terraform destroy`.

-1. Use `make init` to generate your python virtual environment as well as a private key to use for testing.
+1. Use `make init` to generate your Python virtual environment as well as a private key to use for testing.

 2. Activate your virtual environment via `source bin/activate`

-3. Install the python package dependencies with `make install_deps`
+3. Install the Python package dependencies with `make install_deps`

 4. Build and run a docker container to test metric gathering/processing with `make test`

 5. (OPTIONAL) Deploy terraform for a remote test using `make deploy`.
-You will need to wait approximately 5min for the graphite install to be finished.
+You will need to wait approximately 5 min for the graphite install to be finished.
 You can check if it is done by going to the graphite url output with `terraform output`

 6. (OPTIONAL) Run `make remote_test` to test on your EC2 instances and graphite.

 ### Cleanup

 To clean up, run `make clean_all`.
-Then `deactivate` to leave your python virtual env.
+Then `deactivate` to leave your Python virtual env.

 ### Nice to haves

 * Better documented code.
-Python in most cases is pretty straightforward to read, but it would have been nice to document the code better and describe classes, functions, and returns better.
+Python in most cases is pretty straightforward to read, but it would have been nice to better document the code, and describe classes, functions, and returns.

-* Better logging with timestamps and more accurate exceptions.
+* Improved logging with timestamps and more accurate exceptions.

 * Better unit tests in place with mock data.
 All of my tests were integration.

 * CI/CD system to deploy terraform.
 I would use GitHub actions + [Atlantis](https://www.runatlantis.io/) to achieve this.

-* CI/CD system to test the python script.
+* CI/CD system to test the Python script.
 I have never used [Tox](https://tox.readthedocs.io/en/latest/), but that looks like a good way to go.

 * Give the choice to use a SSH port rather than TCP 22.
 This would be easy to implement, but I did not for the sake of time.

 * Prebake an EC2 AMI with synthesize stack, so it doesn't take so long to bootstrap

 ## Question 2

+> Given the same scenario in question 1, what would you change or consider if you needed to run this across 10,000 hosts across multiple regions?
+Please describe this in detail including how you would architect and scale metrics collection and services.

 If I had to run this multi-region and scaled to 10,000 hosts I would ask myself the following: